WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 -   `title` (`string`, optional): Link title.
 -   `opensInNewTab` (`boolean`, optional): Whether link should open in a new browser tab.
 This value is only assigned when not providing a custom `settings` prop.

-Note that as `<LinkControl>` is often rendered within other components that may themselves re-render it is advisable that consumers memoize the `value` prop before passing it to the component.
-This avoids re-renders of LinkControl which may result in unwanted loss of changes users have may made when interacting with the control prior to the re-rendering.
+Note: `<LinkControl>` maintains an internal state tracking temporary user edits to the link `value` prior to submission.
+To avoid unwanted syncroni`ation of this internal value, it is advised that the `value` prop passed to the component is stablized (likely via memozation) before it is passed to the component.
+This will avoid unwanted loss of any changes users have may made whilst interacting with the control.

 ```jsx
 const memoizedValue = useMemo(